 b.
 Plan lesson(s) and develop original, relevant, age-appropriate instructional activities that address student learning outcome(s) based on pre-assessment data.
 Instruction should be designed based on a comparative profile of pre-assessment data from varied measures.
 Develop instructional activities that are adapted to address individual student needs.
 All activities should be professionally developed at least one activity should incorporate use of technology.
 Include motivational strategies if necessary and appropriate.
-Do not copy directly from a workbook/textbook.
+Do not copy directly from a workbook/textbook - activities should be hands-on.
 Minimum: 6 activities.